 Bottom Line

-IRAs are a valuable tool for investors to save for retirement.
-All contributions grow tax-free until retirement age.
-However, there are annual contribution limits that may be reduced based on your income, tax filing status and access to a workplace retirement account.
+IRAs are a valuable tool for investors to save for retirement, with all contributions growing tax-free until retirement age.
+However, annual contribution limits may be reduced based on your income, tax filing status and access to a workplace retirement account.

 There’s still time to open your IRA before you file your taxes for this year.
 Contact your financial advisor to open your account or to find out how much you can contribute.